santi100a/equal-lib/CODE_OF_CONDUCT.md

-# Code of Conduct
+# Contributor Covenant Code of Conduct

 ## My Pledge

 In the interest of fostering an open and welcoming environment, as the maintainer, I pledge to make participation in my project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, level of experience, education, socio-economic status, nationality, personal appearance, race, or religion.

 ## My Standards